 Diagnosis of Bladder Cancer

-Bladder cancer may cause these common symptoms:
+Bladder cancer symptoms may cause:

 - Feeling an urgent need to empty your bladder